 Among the biggest challenges to social impact measurement is the lack of a standardised approach that can be implemented at scale.

 Another challenge that we frequently face is that organisations and governments are hesitant for us to identify how negative impact occurs, and what can be done better.
-I have to constantly remind them that we need to identify both what is being done well and not so well, in order to assess the context and provide solutions that will achieve greater outcomes.
+I have to constantly remind them that we need to identify both what is being done well and not so well, to assess the context and provide solutions that will achieve greater outcomes.

 Once they realise that measuring impact will help them more than hurt them, they are very keen.
 Only through measurement and monitoring are we able to experience sustained success.